 - Nori is a good form of algae to feed.
 The price will vary, depending on the brand you choose.
 Some people may find Julian Sprung's Sea Veggies to cost too much.
 They produce good algae sheets, though.
 They're also available as flakes, which is very convenient since there's very little work involved during feeding.
 Thankfully there are many other brands that produce nori primarily for human consumption.
 Prices vary here as well.

 - You will need a clip of some sort to secure the nori sheet.
 You can buy a commercial type or fashion one up yourself.
 The sheets are sometimes rolled up and cut beforehand; most, however, feed it as is.
 Once the nori is secured, stick the clip to the side of the tank, sit back, and enjoy the show.

-- Formula Two is a good quality algae-based mix for herbivores.
+- Formula Two is a good-quality, algae-based mix for herbivores.
 It has an extra amount of algae in it, along with a good mix of seafood, trace minerals, vitamins, and more.
-It is available as a flake food, pellet, or frozen cube.
+It is available as flake food, pellet, or frozen cubes.

 - The best flake food for yellow tang would be Sea Veggie mixed flakes, followed by Formula Two flakes.

-- If you're looking a great all rounder with balanced ingredients, then you can't go wrong with New Life Spectrum pellets.
+- If you're looking for a great all-rounder with balanced ingredients, then you can't go wrong with New Life Spectrum pellets.